mmotti/Windows-11-Initialisation-Tweaks/README.md

     Note: Spellcheck option (enabled by default) is not altered as it could exclude file formats in future should they add further support.

-    **You may need to launch, close and relaunch notepad for changes to take effect**.

 1. **Remove OneDrive:**
     * Scan registry for UninstallStrings and run the uninstallers.
     * Remove "OneDriveSetup" from the default user's registry hive (HKEY_USERS\Default\Software\Microsoft\Windows\CurrentVersion\Run).